peernova/kestra-client-sdk/python-sdk/docs/KVApi.md

 # **list_keys_with_inheritence**
 > List[KVEntry] list_keys_with_inheritence(namespace, tenant)

-List all keys for a namespace and parent namespaces
+List all keys for inherited namespaces

 ### Example